Kayaking the LI Sound from Longshore in Westport, CT

 First, you’ll be driving through a golf course on a one-way road.
 After a little bit you’ll reach a multi-way intersection with a sign containing several things in the park, none of which say kayaking.
 You’ll take the road directing you to the left towards the sailing school.

 After this sign you’ll start to run into various labeled parking lots.
 Unless you have a membership or are a Westport resident, you should park in Lot F. This is the last lot in the line of parking areas, and is free and open to the public.
-If you park in any of the other lots you are subjected to ticketing a towing.
+If you park in any of the other lots you are subjected to ticketing and towing.

 Once you park, the direction you head next depends on whether you brought your own kayak or are renting from Longshore Sailing School.
 For renters, you’ll walk out of the lot and back up the road you came in on until you see the opening, bathroom building, and Longshore Sailing School on the left.
 It’s about a 5 minute walk from the lot.